-- 1. Slow down. - 2.
-Avoid crossing the side of a steep hill. - 3.
-Shift body weight uphill. - 4.
-Keep your feet on the footrests. - 5.
-Steer slightly into the hill to maintain vehicle direction. - 6.
-If the vehicle begins to tip, quickly turn the front wheel downhill, if possible, or dismount on the uphill side immediately!
+- 1. Slow down!

+- 2. Shift body weight uphill.

+- 3. Keep your feet on the footrests.

+- 4. If the vehicle begins to slide or tip, quickly turn the front wheel downhill, if possible, or dismount on the uphill side immediately!

 Driving Downhill